About Faren…

 Faren Zayda is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO) and a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
 She provides virtual counselling services to clients internationally while residing in Ecuador, South America.

-Faren is a CRPO and CCPA registered therapist in Canada and provides services internationally.
-Services for UK, EU, and global clients are not regulated under local law.
+Services for global clients are not regulated under local law.
 Civil legal matters for all clients are subject to Ecuadorian jurisdiction.